Art of Nursing Competency Framework:

 The Art of Nursing CIC competency framework therefore positions artful intelligence™ as a core capability for 21st century nursing: the capacity to integrate aesthetic, relational, ethical, narrative, and reflective ways of knowing into clinical judgement and system practice (Lynch, 2010, 2024).

-The complexity of competencies needed to be a fair, just, human in non human systems is part of the radical imagination of nursing needed to flourish in complex systems of care and the thinking behind such competencies requires more than a utalitiarn lens.
+The complexity of competencies needed to be a fair, just, human in non-human systems is part of the radical imagination of nursing needed to flourish in complex systems of care and the thinking behind such competencies requires more than a utilitarian lens.

 However, some competencies are more visible and valuable than others.